Francis Bacon

 Francis Bacon Biography

-Francis Bacon, 1st Viscount St Alban (22 January 1561 – 9 April 1626), was an English philosopher, statesman, scientist, and author.
-He is often regarded as the father of empiricism and the scientific method.
-Born in London to Sir Nicholas Bacon, Lord Keeper of the Great Seal, and his wife Anne, Bacon was educated at Trinity College, Cambridge, and later at Gray's Inn, where he studied law.
+Sir Francis Bacon, 1st Viscount St Alban (22 January 1561 – 9 April 1626) was an English philosopher, statesman, scientist, and author, widely regarded as the father of empiricism and the scientific method.
+Born in London to Sir Nicholas Bacon and Anne Bacon, he studied at Trinity College, Cambridge, and Gray’s Inn before embarking on a career in law and politics.

 Trivia About Francis Bacon

-• Bacon was knighted in 1603 by King James I.
+• He was knighted by King James I in 1603.

-• He is often credited with the phrase "knowledge is power."
+• He coined the famous phrase “Knowledge is power.”

 Famous Quotes by Francis Bacon